Main Content Region

 The Collection:

-CSUSB Librarians have collected many examples of pulp fiction over the years.
-All are kept in the Rare Book Room of Special Collections & University Archives.
+The Pulp Fiction Collection is housed in Special Collections & University Archives, and can be requested and used in the reading room.
 The CSUSB Libraries catalog includes all of the titles.
 This link will run a specialized search to bring up a title list.
 If you know a specific title, you can search for it in the libraries’ catalog, just as you would for any other book or magazine.
-To use them: identify the title and issue you would like and request it at the Special Collections & University Archives Desk (PL4005).

 References: